ok-nick/opensource.contentauth.org/docs/manifest/assertions-actions.md

 - `c2pa.ai_generative_training` - Whether the asset be used as training data for a generative AI/ML model that could produce derivative assets?
 - `c2pa.ai_training` - Whether the asset be used as data to train non-generative AI/ML models, such as those used for classification, object detection, and so on.

-:::info
+:::note
-The `c2pa.ai_generative_training` is distinct because generative AI enables creating derivative assets, while other uses do not.
+The `c2pa.ai_generative_training` property enables creating derivative assets using generative AI, while other uses do not.
 :::

 The value of each of the above properties is an object with a `use` property that can have one of these properties: